stbnrivas/dataModels/specs/guidelines.md

     which contains a reference to an entity of type `StreetlightModel`.
-This option has been extensively used by data models initially intended to be used with NGSIv2 . + B/ Name the attribute using a verb (plus optionally an object) such as `hasStop`, `operatedBy`, `hasTrip`, etc. This option is the one advocated by NGSI-LD, as in NGSI-LD URNs are used to identify entities, and NGSI-LD URNs already convey the type of the target entity, for instance
+This option has been extensively used by data models initially intended to be used with NGSI v2 . + B/ Name the attribute using a verb (plus optionally an object) such as `hasStop`, `operatedBy`, `hasTrip`, etc. This option is the one advocated by NGSI-LD, as in NGSI-LD URNs are used to identify entities, and NGSI-LD URNs already convey the type of the target entity, for instance